All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 How will payments to ESCOs be determined?

-The payment arrangments applicable to ESCOs are described in detail in the Request for Application (RFA).
+The payment arrangements applicable to ESCOs are described in detail in the Request for Application (RFA).
 The Comprehensive ESRD Care model will use a shared savings and losses model, under which ESCOs will share savings, and in some instances be held accountable for a portion of losses, experienced by Medicare for the particular ESCO’s matched beneficiaries.
-To assess savings or losses to Medicare, CMS will develop an expenditure “baseline,” based on historical Medicare Parts A and B expenditures incurred for beneficiaries who would have been matched to the ESCO in each of the three years prior to start of the first performance year for this Model.
+To assess savings or losses to Medicare, CMS will develop an expenditure “baseline,” based on historical Medicare Parts A and B expenditures incurred for beneficiaries who would have been matched to the ESCO in each of the three years prior to the start of the first performance year for this model.

 CMS will then adjust the baseline forward to develop an expenditure benchmark for the beneficiaries matched to the ESCO.
-CMS will calculate savings or losses based on a comparison of the benchmark and the actual Medicare FFS Part A and B expenditures for the matched population in a given performance year.
+CMS will calculate savings or losses based on a comparison of the benchmark and the actual Medicare Fee-For-Service (FFS) Part A and B expenditures for the matched population in a given performance year.
 The savings will be adjusted based on quality performance.

-In addition, as stated on page 33 of the revised RFA, ESCOs participating in all risk tracks will have the option of truncating a matched beneficiary’s total annual Medicare Parts A and B FFS per capita expenditures, for each benchmark and performance year, to minimize variation from catastrophically large claims.
+ESCOs participating in all risk tracks will have the option of truncating a matched beneficiary’s total annual Medicare Parts A and B FFS per capita expenditures, for each benchmark and performance year, to minimize variation from catastrophically large claims.
 The truncation point for expenditures associated with a matched beneficiary in a given benchmark or performance year will be set at the 99th percentile of annual Medicare Parts A and B expenditures for non-ESRD beneficiaries plus the difference between the average annual Medicare Parts A and B expenditures for ESRD beneficiaries and the average annual Medicare Parts A and B expenditures for non-ESRD beneficiaries.
 The resulting truncation point is expected to be between the 90th and 95th percentile of annual Medicare Parts A and B expenditures for ESRD beneficiaries.
 To ensure appropriate comparability, benchmarks will be trended using the same truncation method for the national average annual Medicare Parts A and B expenditures for beneficiaries with ESRD.

 Will the cost of items and services provided to beneficiaries prior to their deaths be accounted for in the baseline and benchmark expenditure calculations where the beneficiaries who would have been matched to an ESCO die before the start of the first performance year?